outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

     - interface analysis: mapping a query across combination or embedded interfaces given problem requirements, or identifying a specific or new interface to define/query

+4. Tech debt:
+      - a set of definitions, set of core structures, and a set of functions (converting, filtering, applying core interface functions, traversing interface network) for each interface
+      - a set of functions to select filters to display in the GUI, and validate input (for example, if the problem statement doesn't match problem type specified)
+      - a set of functions to convert a problem statement (and problem space context if provided) into the problem object metadata
+      - a set of functions for core operations like:
+        - find : function to apply filters to a structure
+        - build : function to assemble components given a particular definition of combine
+        - derive : function to identify possible paths, compare them, and select one given a solution metric
+        - change : function to apply an object, function, or attribute to another
+        - define:  function to identify & define attributes, functions, & objects (given minimal information like their position in a system or their set of attributes compared to other system objects)
+      - a set of utility functions, including:
+        - a function to convert an object between formats (function => attribute sequence, function => filter sequence, etc) by mapping attributes & functions & other metadata of the objects & removing attributes that don't fit in the target format definition (for example, if you're converting to a type, the output should be in an attribute set format)
+        - a function to identify structure matching a pattern (like identify a structure embodying a mismatch, which is a problem type, given a system network definition, where the system could represent an object, function, or attribute)
+        - a function to identify sub-components or system context of a component (a component which could be either a function, object, or attribute)
+      - a set of graphing functions
+        - to graph the problem space, problem, related problem network, solution space, solution, embedded graphs, interfaces, and other relevant objects
+      - a set of problem & solution functions
+      - a set of functions to evaluate & select between comparable solutions, including selecting solutions based on input preferences selected (avoid using ML in solution, use a particular interface, use pre-computed solutions, etc)
+        - isolate the solution space in the problem space
+        - break the problem space into sub-problems that can execute their own interface traversal & solution-matching process to find sub-solutions
+        - reduce the solution space
+        - apply the solution to the problem space
+      - a function to check if a solution reduces a problem or fulfills a solution metric
+      - a function to check if a solution fits a structure such as input assumptions & limits
+      - a set of specific functions for each interface, for example:
+        - intent: a function to derive intent as a dependency of the intent interface conversion function
+        - core: a set of functions to generate the set of possible combinations in an interaction space to conduct core combination analysis & identify probable important objects like an incentive would be identified as an important system object given the system filters it passes after being generated by core combination analysis)
+        - type: a function to identify the type an object belongs to, given its metadata
+        - system: a function to identify system objects given their definition, such as a variance gap (a gap in rule enforcement)
+        - concept: a function to identify concepts given their definition & a system network (either structures applies to abstract concepts - or useful combinations of objects, functions, & attributes that are causative or interfaces in a system)
+      - a set of functions to analyze prior queries, optimize & maintain the program, such as:
+        - removing duplicates
+        - analyzing solution statistics
+        - optimizing an interface traversal once found
+        - pre-computing & storing frequently requested traversals
+        - optimizing data storage & logic given how other users are using the program

 ## standardized analysis

   - definition: this describes the common components of other analysis types